percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 To see the details of the agents running, do the following:

-1. Select the node and click **OK** or **Failed**.
+1. Under the **Moitoring** column, click **OK** or **Failed**.
 A page that provides the user with crucial information regarding the total number of agents deployed is displayed.
         ![!image](../../_images/PMM_Inventory_Node_Selection.png)

-2. Click on the down arrow under the Options column for further details about a specific agent.
+2. Click on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots" /> icon under the **Options** column to view the properties of a specific agent.
-3. Select the node and click the down key to check details about an agent and their current health status.
+3.Under the **Options** column, click on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots" /> icon to check the properties and the current health status of an agent.
         ![!image](../../_images/PMM_Inventory_Node_Agent_Properties.png)